 Finding Your External (Public) and Internal (Private) IP Addresses

-To find your external IP address do a search for your IP address in Google then you will probably see a screen like this
+What is my external IP address?– To find your external IP address do a search for your IP address in Google then you will probably see a screen like this:

 Google shows an IP address:

 What is my internnal IP address? -Open a command line and type:

 This is your Internal IP address.

 The internal IP address, is used on your local internal network and the external IP address is used when communicating with machines on the Internet.

 Allowing Access from The Internet To Your Network